iljakalistratov/Code39Encoder/README.md

 If you entered a string, you can click on "OK".
 The program should start to encode it and show the converted Code39 format on the Bitmap Display.

-Due to lack of time, for now only strings, containing the chars "1" and "2" are working.
+Due to lack of time, for now only strings, containing the chars "1", "2" and "3" are working.

 ## Files
 Describe the content of each file of your application: e.g.

-src/main.asm # Main "function" of the programm.
+src/main.asm # Main function of the programm.

 src/cesplib_rars.asm # configurations for RARS and the Bitmap Display of RARS

 src/draw_pixel.asm # draw_pixel function of our lecture in Rechnerarchitektur, which draws a pixel with an given color & position on the Bitmap Display.

+src/draw_line.asm # function, which makes it possible to draw lines in different colors

 src/draw_black_line.asm # draws a vertical black line